NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Two bio-inspired NeuroHSMD have been proposed to accelerate the HSMD algorithm \cite{Machado2021}.
-The NeuroHSMDv1 and NeuroHSMDv2 (speed optimisation) were tested against the CDnet2012 and CDnet2014 datasets.
+Two bio-inspired \gls*{neurohsmd} have been proposed to accelerate the \gls*{hsmd} algorithm \cite{Machado2021}.
+The NeuroHSMDv1 and NeuroHSMDv2 (speed optimisation) were tested against the \gls*{cdnet2012} and \gls*{cdnet2014} datasets.
 The NeuroHSMDv1 has lower latency when processing images with resolutions equal to or greater than $480 \times 295$.
 The NeuronHSMDv2 (speed optimisation) has a lower latency when processing images with resolutions smaller than $480 \times 295$.
-Two HSMD versions were used (the original HSMDv1 algorithm \cite{Machado2021} and HSMDv2 with speed optimisation) for ensuring a fair comparison between the software and hardware implementations.
-The HSMDv1, HSMDv2, NeuroHSMDv1 and NeuroHSMDv2 where all tested on the same computer equipped with a quad-core Intel(R) Core(TM) i7-4770 CPU @ 3.40GHz, 16GB of DDR3 @ 1600 MHz and 1TB of HDD.
-The average frame rate for processing images with the native resolution of $720 \times 480$ per algorithm was\\ \textbf{CDnet2012:}\\ i) NeuroHSMDv1 28.06 fps, NeuroHSMDv2 25.45 fps, HSMDv2 11.19 fps and HSMDv1 9.97 fps\\ \textbf{CDnet2014:}\\ i) NeuroHSMDv1 28.71 fps, NeuroHSMDv2 24.95 fps, HSMDv2 12.37 fps and HSMDv1 11.25 fps.\\ The four methods were also tested against the ground-truth images available in the CDnet2012 and CDnet2014 datasets using the eight metrics, were used to assess and compare the quality of the HSMD algorithm.
+Two \gls*{hsmd} versions were used (the original HSMDv1 algorithm \cite{Machado2021} and HSMDv2 with speed optimisation) for ensuring a fair comparison between the software and hardware implementations.
+The HSMDv1, HSMDv2, NeuroHSMDv1 and NeuroHSMDv2 where all tested on the same computer equipped with a quad-core Intel(R) Core(TM) i7-4770 \gls*{cpu} @ 3.40GHz, 16GB of DDR3 @ 1600 MHz and 1TB of \gls*{hdd}.
+The average frame rate for processing images with the native resolution of $720 \times 480$ per algorithm was: 1) \textbf{\gls*{cdnet2012}:} i) NeuroHSMDv2 28.06 \gls*{fps}, NeuroHSMDv1 25.45 \gls*{fps}, HSMDv2 11.19 \gls*{fps} and HSMDv1 9.97 \gls*{fps}; and 2) \textbf{\gls*{cdnet2014}:} i) NeuroHSMDv2 28.71 \gls*{fps}, NeuroHSMDv1 24.95 \gls*{fps}, HSMDv2 12.37 \gls*{fps} and HSMDv1 11.25 \gls*{fps}.\\ The four methods were also tested against the ground-truth images available in the \gls*{cdnet2012} and \gls*{cdnet2014} datasets using the eight metrics, were used to assess and compare the quality of the \gls*{hsmd} algorithm.
 The four methods obtained the same values for all the metrics and were all ranked first.
-The first place acquired by the four methods is an indication that there was no degradation with the hardware acceleration.\\ Future work includes optimising the HSMD algorithm to detect and track motion in challenging scenarios (e.g. low frame rate, dynamic background and camera jitter) and an investigation to verify if the SNN improves the remaining methods' output.
-It is also planned the implementation and evaluation of more complex retinal cells (such as predictive cells) using SNNs and assess for optimising BS algorithms and accelerate such complex retinal cells using FPGA technology.\\
+The first place acquired by the four methods is an indication that there was no degradation with the hardware acceleration.\\ Finally, the \gls*{neurohsmd} is the first Neuromorphic \gls*{snn} accelerator capable of accelerating thousands of spiking neuron models in parallel using \gls*{opencl}.
+Moreover, the proposed method can be used by non-engineering background users for accelerating \glspl*{snn} in different heterogenous platforms using \gls*{opencl}.
+It is also possible to conclude that the results on the \gls*{fpga} are the same as the results obtained in the \gls*{cpu} implementation, meaning that the target \gls*{fpga} offers sufficient IEEE754 single-precision \gls*{dsp} blocks to accelerate the \gls*{snn} kernel without degradation of the results.